 What Eats It?

-Asian elephant calves are subject to predation by lions and tigers.
+Asian elephant calves are subject to predation by tigers.
 Adult Asian elephants have no known predator other than humans.

 Asian elephants have a matriarchal social system.
 Several generations of related females and their juvenile offspring live in herds of five to 20 led by the oldest female.
 Males leave their maternal herds when they begin maturity typically around the ages of 5-9.
 They frequently live in small loose bachelor groups, spending some time together and sometimes solitary, and will typically include an older bull who serves as a mentor to younger males.
 Asian elephants communicate in numerous ways, using a variety of vocalizations, sound, chemical signals and touching.
 Different vocalizations carry short or long distances and include use of the infrasound range, a low-frequency range that humans cannot hear.